Is the planetarium open today?

-For public shows, tickets cost $6 per person (all ages) if purchased online prior to the show.
+For monthly public shows, tickets cost $6 per person (all ages) if purchased online prior to the show.
 Any tickets not sold online will be available at the door, at a price of $5 per person (all ages).

 What forms of payment do you accept?

-For private planetarium shows booked in advance, we accept cash and cheques.
+For group bookings of the entire dome, we accept cash and cheques.
 Cheques should be made out to “University of Toronto.”
-Payment can be made at the time of the show.
+Payment must be made at the time of the show.

 For monthly public shows with individual admission, tickets can be purchased online prior to each show.
 To purchase, see the links on the page for each public show.
 Tickets not sold online prior to the show will be available at the door, where we accept cash payments only.